Cheapest home EV charging tariff in the UK — by postcode

 Will switching affect my EV charger or installation?

 No. Switching changes who supplies your electricity and the tariff you’re on.
-Your home charger hardware stays the same.
+Your home charger hardware stays the same, and the switch is free and usually completes in about five working days.

 Is this page for business EV charging?